n1ru4l/graphql-live-query/packages/graphql-live-query/README.md

 });
 ```

 **Note:** If you are using a SDL first approach for defining your schema (such as advocated by `makeExecutableSchema`) you must add the directly to your type-definitions.
-In orde to be as up to date as possible we recommend using the `print` function exported from `graphql` for generating the SDL from `GraphQLLiveDirective`.
+In order to be as up to date as possible we recommend using `graphql-tools/utils` `astFromDirective` together with `print` exported from `graphql` for generating the SDL from `GraphQLLiveDirective`.

 **Example ([on CodeSandbox](https://codesandbox.io/s/graphqllivedirective-usage-with-makeexecutableschema-xv2q5?file=/src/schema.ts:376-483)
 ):**